NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 > Because of this unique MSS values, we can determine not only if the user is connected via OpenVPN , but also used connection protocol (IPv4, IPv6), transport protocol (UDP, TCP), cipher, MAC and compression as they affect MSS.

-I think I will cover VPN detection by deep package inspection and decreased MTU/MSS in the next blog post.
-I am already pumped about it :D
+I think I will cover VPN detection by deep package inspection and decreased MTU/MSS detection in the next blog post.
+I am already very exited about this topic!